oiax/tgweb/README.md

 </span>
 ```

-Note that the property in the `font.material-symbols` table of `sites.toml` (the `outlined` property in this example) must be set to `true` in order to display the smiley icon above.
+Note that the property in the `font.material-symbols` section of `sites.toml` (the `outlined` property in this example) must be set to `true` in order to display the smiley icon above.
 See [Material Symbols](#material-symbols) for details.

 When embedding a component into another component, care should be taken to avoid circular